dtrelogan/react-formstate/docs/workingWithFormState.md

 This means that you can add and remove inputs dynamically to change the structure of your model (which is useful for arrays of objects).

-It also means you can put peripheral data into your "form state" without impacting the model that will be produced.
+It also means you can put peripheral data into your "form state" without necessarily impacting the model that will be produced.

+The [next step](updatingFormState.md) in the walkthrough is to learn how to make updates to form state.